 - Completion of a post-CBAT-O. The entire capacity-building process typically takes organizations 9 to 12 months.
 At the end of services, ICOY typically provides a post-CBAT-O assessment to provide leadership and/or the trauma-informed implementation team an opportunity to see the areas of growth as an organization towards being trauma-informed.

 ICOY provides a wide variety of trauma-informed trainings, both in-person and web-based.
 View the list of the most common trainings provided; however, additional trainings may be developed based on the need of the organization.

-To learn more about becoming a part of ICOY’s trauma-informed capacity-building program, contact Jocelyn Vega.
+To learn more about becoming a part of ICOY’s trauma-informed capacity-building program, contact Director of Trauma Initiatives Jocelyn Vega.